ASD-Blueprint/desktop.gov.au/patterns/byod.md

 ##### Conditional Access Polices

-The following updates are required to the following Conditional Access Policies as deployed standard within the Blueprint.
+The following updates are required to the following Conditional Access Policies as deployed standard within the blueprint.

 `Azure AD Conditional Access > Policies`